 For purposes hereof, the term AU.S.
-Person@ means (i) an individual who is a citizen or resident of the United States; (ii) a corporation or partnership, including an entity treated as a corporation or partnership for U.S. federal income tax purposes created in the United States or organized under the laws of the United States or any state thereof or the District of Columbia (except in the case of a partnership, as otherwise provided by treasury regulations); (iii) an estate that is subject to United States federal income taxation without regard to the source of its income; or (iv) a trust whose administration is subject to the primary supervision of a United States court and which has one or more United States persons who have the authority to control all substantial decisions of the trust; the term AEnron Competitor@ means any person (other than Enron or any of its or with respect to any certificate, the initial certificate holder of such certificate or any of its that conducts any significant operations in, or which operations in (i) energy and energy related businesses, including, without limitation, exploration, production and transportation of natural gas, crude oil and other hydrocarbons worldwide, (ii) the generation, transmission and distribution of electricity, (iii) the marketing of natural gas, electricity and other energy and energy intensive commodities, including production and marketing of pulp and paper, lumber and steel, and related risk management and services worldwide, (iv) the development, construction and operation of power plants, pipelines and other energy related assets worldwide, (v) the retail and wholesale energy services business communications, telecommunications, fiber optics, broadband and internet products and services, and related businesses or the provision of water supply and/or waste water services, except in each case for Persons whose primary business is banking, insurance, investment banking, investment management or other investing and financial services; the term ABenefit Plan Investor@ means (a) any employee benefit plan (as defined in Section 3(3) of ERISA), whether or not it is subject to Title I of ERISA (b) any plan described in Section 4975(e)(1) of the Code, or (c) any entity whose underlying assets include plan assets by reason of a plan=s investment in the entity (within the meaning of Department of Labor Regulation 2510.3-101) and the term AERISA@ means the Employee Retirement Income Security Act of 1974, as amended.
+Person@ means (i) an individual who is a citizen or resident of the United States; (ii) a corporation or partnership, including an entity treated as a corporation or partnership for U.S. federal income tax purposes created in the United States or organized under the laws of the United States or any state thereof or the District of Columbia (except in the case of a partnership, as otherwise provided by treasury regulations); (iii) an estate that is subject to United States federal income taxation without regard to the source of its income; or (iv) a trust whose administration is subject to the primary supervision of a United States court and which has one or more United States persons who have the authority to control all substantial decisions of the trust; the term AEnron Competitor@ means any person (other than Enron or any of its affiliates Affiliates or with respect to any certificate, the initial certificate holder of such certificate or any of its affiliates) Affiliates) that conducts any significant operations in, or which has any subsidiary or affiliate which is a Asignificant subsidiary@ with the meaning of Rule 1-02(w) of Regulation S-K promulgated by the SEC in conducting, together with its subsidiaries or Affiliates, conducts significant operations in (i) energy and energy or commodity related businesses, including, without limitation, exploration, production and transportation of natural gas, crude oil and other hydrocarbons worldwide, (ii) the generation, transmission and distribution of electricity, (iii) the marketing of natural gas, electricity and other energy and energy intensive commodities, including production and marketing of pulp and paper, lumber and steel, and related risk management and finance financial services worldwide, (iv) the development, construction and operation of power plants, pipelines and other energy related assets worldwide, (v) the retail and wholesale energy services business and (vi) businesses relating to the provision of, (vi) communications, telecommunications, fiber optics, broadband and internet products and services, and related businesses or (vii) the provision of water supply and/or waste water services, except in each case for Persons whose primary business is banking, insurance, investment banking, investment management or other investing and financial services; the term ABenefit Plan Investor@ means (a) any employee benefit plan (as defined in Section 3(3) of ERISA), whether or not it is subject to Title I of ERISA (b) any plan described in Section 4975(e)(1) of the Code, or (c) any entity whose underlying assets include plan assets by reason of a plan=s investment in the entity (within the meaning of Department of Labor Regulation 2510.3-101) and the term AERISA@ means the Employee Retirement Income Security Act of 1974, as amended.

 No representation is made by the Certificate Distributor, owner trustee or the issuer as to the characterization of this Beneficial Interest Certificate with respect to the legal investment restrictions applicable to any regulated entity.